mark0o/mdp/documentation.md

     <button>Button</button>
 ```

 And then we add the `mdp-position` property; there are four positions you can choose from: either `mdp-position="left"`, `mdp-position="middle"`, `mdp-position="right"` or `mdp-position="none"`.
-The first three are self-explanatory, and the `none` property allows you to set your own rules using custom CSS rules.
+The first three are self-explanatory, and the `none` property allows you to set your own rules using custom CSS.

 ```HTML
     <button mdp-position="middle">Button</button>